briankoser/sfc-listeners-guide/episodes/0149-the-sfc-time-loop-our-first-episode.md

 ## News
 Ian McKellen, Andy Serkis, Elijah Wood, and Orlando Bloom have officially signed on to do the Hobbit movies.

-<q class="archivist">Saddest moment of the episode: how excited both hosts are about {% work "The Hobbit" %} movie.</q>
+{% arc %}Saddest moment of the episode: how excited both hosts are about {% work "The Hobbit" %} movie.{% endarc %}

 Matt vowed to read {% work "The Hobbit" %} before the movie comes out.